Translation of Han dynasty titles: Difficulties

 Several difficulties exist in providing a unified one-to-one translation for Han dynasty titles, these may range from each scholar's personal preferences to more profound issues.

 One main point of contention is whether the translation should follow the literal meaning of the title or to describe the roles of that title's holder.
 As the Chinese bureaucracy developed, the responsibilities of an office changed and the names of positions changed, not necessarily at the same time.
 An office from the Zhou dynasty might share the same title as an office from the Qing dynasty, but with completely different powers, scope, and responsibilities.

 Not every scholar covers every era.
 While Hucker's system is meant to detail government offices since the Zhou dynasty, the Dubs School focuses on the Han dynasty, and to a lesser extent the Qin dynasty and Three Kingdoms period.
-De Crespigny is an expert on the Later Han dynasty and Three Kingdoms; Loewe is an expert on the Former Han and Xin dynasties.
+De Crespigny is an expert on the Eastern Han dynasty and Three Kingdoms; Loewe is an expert on the Western Han and Xin dynasties.
 A valid translation for one dynasty may not be valid for another.